amittri1025/Whatsapp-Link-Gen/README.md

 # ▶ Whatsapp Link Gen by Amit

-A Web App to directly message People without ever saving their phone number.
+Welcome to Whatsapp Link Gen ! 🎉 A Web App to directly message People without ever saving their phone number.

+##👋 Introduction
+The WhatsApp Link Generator is a web-based application that allows users to send messages through WhatsApp without the need to provide their phone number.
+This README file provides an overview of the application, its features, and instructions for installation and usage.

 ## Visit the WebApp
 https://amittri1025.github.io/Whatsapp-Link-Gen/

+##🌐 About The Project
 ![My wassup link generator](./images/whatsappscreen.gif)

 ## Languages Used
 ![html](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)